xinjie-liu/AutoEncodingBayesianInverseGames.jl/README.md

 ### Run simulation

-Run traffic intersection simulation with a pre-trained VAE model in the `data\` folder:
+Run traffic intersection simulation with a pre-trained VAE model in the `data/` folder:

 ```
 DrivingExample.run_intersection_inference()
 ```

-The generated videos will be stored in the `data\` folder
+The generated videos will be stored in the `data/` folder

 ### Run model training